 What is Conversion Rate Optimisation?

-By optimising your conversion rate, you’re maximising the amount of revenue you get for every visitor to your page.
-But let’s start at the beginning – what do we mean when we talk about conversion rates?
+By optimising your conversion rate, you’re maximising the revenue you get for every visitor to your page.
+But let’s start at the beginning—what do we mean when we talk about conversion rates?

-Conversion rate simply means the number of visitors to your website that complete a desired goal (i.e. a conversion) out of the total number of visitors.
+Conversion rate simply means the number of visitors to your site that complete a desired action and goal (i.e., a conversion) out of the total number of visitors.

 For instance, let’s say you have a 25% percent conversion rate.
 That means only 25% of the people who visit your website convert.

-Imagine your website as a bricks and mortar store.
+Imagine your website as a brick-and-mortar store.
 If you get 100 people through the door, many of them might browse and look around, but only 25 will leave with a purchase.
 That’s your conversion rate.

-Everybody wants as high a conversion rate as possible.
-A high conversion rate means your web design and marketing efforts are successful: you’ve made people want your offer, and made it easy for them to get it!
+Everybody wants a high conversion rate.
+A high conversion rate means your web design and marketing efforts are successful: you’ve made people want your offer and made it easy for them to get it!

-As for what conversion rate should you be aiming for, or what’s a “good” conversion rate – you might as well ask “how long is a piece of string”.
+As for what average conversion rate you should be aiming for, or what’s a “good” conversion rate, you might as well ask “how long is a piece of string”.
 The answer will vary by industry, product, niche, and a host of other factors.
 Also, if your conversion rate was particularly low to begin with, an improvement by 0.1% could be considered “good” by comparison.

 Generally speaking, you should always aim to increase your conversion rate.
-And you can do that with conversion rate optimisation techniques.
+And you can do that with conversion rate optimization (CRO) techniques.

 When it comes to increasing conversions, it’s kind of like navigating stormy seas.
 No path is going to be the same: some people will have bigger boats or more satellite navigation equipment and still fail, others will just get lucky.
 Sometimes your goal is out of reach no matter what, and other times the conditions are more favourable.